 These subsidies are known to vary by member state-but which EU members are receiving the highest and lowest subsidy levels?
 We have collated, combined, and analysed the latest available information (2017) on EU agricultural payments, and have allocated trade-related support by sector, to produce the first member-level estimates of producer support.

 EU members support levels

 Figure 2 sets out our estimates of producer support, expressed as a proportion of farm income by EU member state.
+(Split into subsidy and market price support (MPS) elements.)
 The full calculations are here.